 Left constructor) or the expected value

-Right constructor) by pattern matching on the result.
+Right constructor) and they can do that by pattern matching on the result.

 Applicative interface of

-Either is very powerful, and can be combine
+Either is very powerful, and can be combined

 with another abstraction called